TIBCOSoftware/tci-flogo/samples/app-dev/Connectors/OnPremise/readme.md

 1. Ensure that PostgreSQL DB is up and running on-premise.
 2. User must have Admin access to enable/disable services via TCI Platform API.
 3. Ensure that OAUTH Token is generated in order to use API.
+Please refer [here](https://integration.cloud.tibco.com/docs/#Subsystems/tci-api/getstarted/basics/enable-api-access.html?Highlight=OAUTH%20Token)
 4. User must download the latest tibagent.
+Please refer [here](https://integration.cloud.tibco.com/docs/#tci/using/hybrid-agent/installing-configuring-running-agent.html?TocPath=Using%2520TIBCO%2520Cloud%25E2%2584%25A2%2520Integration%257CUsing%2520the%2520TIBCO%2520Cloud%25E2%2584%25A2%2520Integration%2520-%2520Hybrid%2520Agent%257C_____4)
 5. Ensure that hybrid proxy must be enabled in your organization before (To enable the Hybrid proxy user just need to create agent in the current organization.
-This step should only perform when user see error message "Please enable hybrid proxy first" while enabling/disabling the serivce through Platform API.)
+This step should only perform when user see error message "Please enable hybrid proxy first" while enabling/disabling the serivce through Platform API.
+Please refer [here](https://integration.cloud.tibco.com/docs/#tci/using/hybrid-agent/installing-configuring-running-agent.html?TocPath=Using%2520TIBCO%2520Cloud%25E2%2584%25A2%2520Integration%257CUsing%2520the%2520TIBCO%2520Cloud%25E2%2584%25A2%2520Integration%2520-%2520Hybrid%2520Agent%257C_____4))

 ## Enable the dbservice

 There are 2 ways to enable dbservice.
 One way is from UI using custom access key and another way is from Platform API using custom or system access key.
-In this sample we are enabling dbservice from Platfrom API because we want to use the system access key so that single agent can be used with multiple services.
+In this sample we are enabling dbservice from Platfrom API because we want to use the system access key so that single agent can be used with multiple services.To know more,please refer [here](https://integration.cloud.tibco.com/docs/#Subsystems/tci-api/organization/enable-dbservice.html?TocPath=TIBCO%2520Cloud%25E2%2584%25A2%2520Integration%2520API%257CManaging%2520an%2520Organization%2520with%2520the%2520TIBCO%2520Cloud%25E2%2584%25A2%2520Integration%2520API%257C_____4)

 Below is the API that we should invoke to enable the db service without passing the tunnelKey.

 **/v1/subscriptions/{subscriptionLocator}/dbservice**